-This is fascinating to those of us who want to understand why something is good for us biologically and/or we love empowering others with evidence-based wellbeing strategies.
-It turns out that when we pray the Hail Mary with our long, slow exhales, we are actually breathing at the most ideal rate for calming our nervous system, major organs, heart rate and brain activity.
-Incredible!
-We finally have scientific evidence to show why we FEEL so grounded, relaxed and calmer when we pray the Rosary.
+This is fascinating to those of us who love empowering others with evidence-based wellbeing strategies.
+Here is scientific evidence to show why we FEEL so grounded, relaxed and calmer when we pray the Rosary.